 Madrassa students to give maths paper

-papers of both private and regular students are starting from the 18
+He added that 70,000 students including madrassa students have submitted their forms to enter the intermediate papers of Humanities.
+The papers of both private and regular students are starting from the 18 June.

 Post your comments